anupambiswas/domain2D/cases/case_0/README.txt

 Description:

 In this project, a polygon around the origin (0, 0) is studied.
 The number of sides is input at the command line.
 If nothing is input, a default polygon with 10 sides is chosen.
 The convex2D object 'dom' is provided the boundary points of the polygon.
-Then 5000 points are randomly generated, and 'dom' finds out if any randomly generated point inside the polygon or outside and accordingly stores its coordinates in the files 'points_i' and 'points_o' (i for inner, o for outer).
+Then 5000 points are randomly generated, and 'dom' finds out if any randomly generated point is inside the polygon or outside and accordingly stores its coordinates in the files 'points_i' and 'points_o' (i for inner, o for outer).

 Guidelines to build the project and run the code: